Standard Output Tables > Routine statistics are made available for a standard grouping of cancer patients in our Standard Output Tables.

 Incidence.
 Statistics are provided on the number of new tumours diagnosed in each group, and the incidence rate of cancer in this group, with upper and lower confidence intervals.
 Statistics are available for all groups in the Standard Output Table.

 Treatment.
-Statistics are provided on the number of tumours treated with chemotherapy and radiotherapy in each group, the % of tumours treated, and the upper and lower confidence intervals around the percentage.
-Statistics are not available for all groups in the Standard Output Table, but are available only for groups of malignant tumours, and only for 2013 and 2014.
+Statistics are provided on the number of tumours treated with surgery, chemotherapy, radiotherapy and all combinations of these treatments in each group, the % of tumours treated, and the upper and lower confidence intervals around the percentage.

 Survival.
 Statistics are provided on the number of tumours included in the survival calculation, and the net and crude survival rates in each group at 3, 6, 9 and 12 months after diagnosis, with upper and lower confidence intervals.
-Statistics are available for nearly all groups in the Standard Output Table, but it was not possible to calculate net survival for all groups, where the number of patients surviving was very low, or the number of deaths in the time period was very small.
+Survival statistics are currently only available for brain tumours.

 If you have feedback on this pilot, or any other queries about the Standard Output Tables, please email NCRASenquiries@phe.gov.uk.
-It will help us to get your query to the right people if you mention 'Standard Output Tables' in your email.
+It will help us to get your query to the right people if you mention 'Standard Output Tables' and 'Get Data Out' in your email.